webplatform/docs-wpd/Community/Meetings/General/index.md

 ==Agenda 2013-09-20==

+Objective: Describe the current state of the project.

+Note, the objective does not include making any decisions or otherwise taking any actions other than those required to understand the state of the project.
+This should be a very short, concise meeting.

 * WPW update - status?
 ** Have coordinators verified the status of each page in their purview?
+** We need to consolidate the tables into a final master list of properties to be worked on, and we want to include only those properties still being worked.
 * WPW reinvigoration - what do we need to do to put some life back into this?
+** We've dropped to 50 active users/month.
+** Are site performance problems a contributing factor?
 * State of WPD for the birthday - what have we accomplished?
 * Who's in for Amsterdam?
 * Doc Sprint New York?